It’s the end of a Dundee era as a tearful Cammy Kerr called time on his Dens Park career.

 To be able to achieve all he has at Dens Park, Kerr has made the most of what he’s got.

-Very good one-on-one defending and supremely fit, there’s talent there even if some can’t see it.
+Very good one-on-one defending and supremely fit, there’s plenty of talent there and it wouldn’t surprise me to see him add to his collection of promotions pretty soon.

-His limitation has always been going forward and that’s where he doesn’t quite fit in Tony Docherty’s plans.
+What has stopped Kerr taking that next step as a Premiership player has always been the attacking side of the game and that’s where he doesn’t quite fit in Tony Docherty’s plans.

 The Dundee boss favours wing-backs and attacking ones at that.

-But, 10 years is a heck of a stretch and the good times vastly outweigh the bad.
+Ten years is a heck of a stretch and those good times vastly outweigh the bad.

-If this is indeed the end for Kerr at Dundee, the history books will remember a player who bleeds dark blue and will remember him fondly.
+If this is indeed the end for Kerr at Dundee (he may well be back some day), the history books will remember a player who bleeds dark blue and will remember him fondly.

 Conversation